 It is expected that most queries relating to benefits can be resolved with the Plan's Administrator.
-In the event that a member's complaint cannot be resolved by the Administrator they may make a formal complaint using the Plan's Internal Dispute Resolution ('IDR') procedure, details of which can be obtained from the Administrator using the contact details on page 1 or use the Pensions Ombudsman's informal Early Resolution Service.
+In the event that a member's complaint cannot be resolved by the Administrator they may make a formal complaint using the Plan's Internal Dispute Resolution ('IDR') procedure, details of which can be obtained from the Administrator or use the Pensions Ombudsman's informal Early Resolution Service.